StaffanMelin/dstudio/docs/dstudio-doc.md

 ![Example7](assets/example7.png "Example 7")

+Uses direct setup of synthesizers -- not DSettings.
+Sample WAV files are stored in /data.

 ### Example 08 Permutating electropop

 An evolving electropop song using DSeqPerm and DSampler providing some electropop sounds.

 ![Example8](assets/example8.png "Example 8")

+Uses direct setup of synthesizers -- not DSettings.
+Sample WAVs file are stored in /data.

 ### Example 10 - Generative space music